Tax Services

 Can You Cash Out a Non-Qualified Annuity?

-If you decide to withdraw funds from a non-qualified stretch annuity before reaching the age of 59½, there's an additional hurdle to overcome.
+If you withdraw funds from a non-qualified stretch annuity before the age of 59½, there's another hurdle.
 You may be subject to a 10% early withdrawal penalty on the earnings portion of your withdrawal.
-This penalty is similar to what you would face for early withdrawals from qualified accounts.
+This penalty is like what you would face for early withdrawals from qualified accounts.

 However, there are some exceptions to this penalty.
-If you become disabled, or need the funds for major purchases like a first home or unexpected medical expenses, then you can avoid it.
-There is also the SEPP provision that allows you to avoid the penalty by withdrawing multiple equal payments over a period.
+If you become disabled or need the funds for major expenses, then you can avoid it.
+This covers medical expenses and first-time home purchases.
+There is also the SEPP provision that allows you to avoid the penalty.
+You must withdraw multiple equal payments over a period.

 What Happens When a Non-Qualified Annuity Matures?

-Once a non-qualified stretch annuity reaches its maturity date, the outcome can vary based on the annuity contract terms.
+Once a non-qualified stretch annuity reaches its maturity date, the outcome can vary.
+The annuity contract terms determine this, so get clear on what those terms are.

 When a non-qualified stretch annuity reaches maturity, you can annuitize the contract.
-When an annuity reaches maturity, the total value is transformed into a series of regular payments.
+When an annuity reaches maturity, the total value transforms into a series of regular payments.
 These payments can continue for a set number of years or last for as long as you live.
-With a stretch annuity, these payments can be extended over your beneficiaries’ lifetimes.
+With a stretch annuity, these payments can extend over your beneficiaries’ lifetimes.

 Suppose the contract does not impose any obligation for a payout or other actions at maturity.
-In that case, you or your beneficiaries can let the annuity grow tax-deferred.
-Make sure to thoroughly read any charges, fees, or tax implications that may arise when considering the different options available at maturity.
+In that case, you or your beneficiaries can let the annuity grow tax deferred.
+Make sure to thoroughly read any charges, fees, or tax implications when considering the different options available at maturity.
 Working with a financial planner can help you make the right choices for your situation.

 Create a Holistic Plan for the Future

 Non-qualified annuities are complex financial products, but understanding their features, fees, and penalties is crucial.
-It is always wise to seek the advice of a knowledgeable financial advisor or tax professional before purchasing an annuity.
-At Asset Preservation Wealth and Tax, our expertise will ensure you make informed choices that support your goals for your family’s future.
+It is always wise to seek advice from a knowledgeable financial advisor or tax professional before purchasing an annuity.
+At Asset Preservation Wealth and Tax, our expertise ensures you make informed choices to support your goals.
+We’ll help you protect your family’s future.

 Get a free portfolio review today!